-NIRI's Manager of Research Liaison is responsible for research licensing and can answer any questions you may have about the research licensing process.
-He can be reached by e-mail at: mosha.cote@arcticcollege.ca or by phone 867 979-7279.
-If you plan to conduct research licensable under the Scientists Act please contact the Manager of Research Liaison to discuss your planned research and ensure that you fill out the correct research license application form(s).
+NRI's Manager of Research Liaison can answer any questions you may have about the research licensing process and how to apply for a permit.
+Before submitting an application, please contact the Manager by e-mail at: mosha.cote@arcticcollege.ca or by phone 867 979-7279 to discuss your planned research and ensure that you fill out the correct research license application form(s).

 License application forms and instructions for applying are available on the NIRI website at: www.nri.nu.ca There is no deadline and no fee to apply for your scientific research license.
-We strongly recommend, however, regardless of your research discipline, that you start your application process at least 90 days prior to date on which you intend to commence field research.
+We strongly recommend, however, regardless of your research discipline, that you start your application process at least 120 days prior to date on which you intend to commence field research.